zahaim/mk_docker-py/README.md

 ## Building it
 As it requires additional pip packages it seemed that making it a executable file was the best solution.
 It was done with:
 <br> `pyinstaller --onefile mk_docker.py` <br>

+You can find a built file in ./dist/mk_docker after the build.

 But any other tool for python would probably do the job.
 Handling pip with configuration management on a target host is also an option.